heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 ## Performance and O-analysis comparison
 A detailed look at the performance is included in the [testing documentation's](https://github.com/heidi-holappa/tira-labra-2022/blob/master/documentation/testing-documentation.md#performance-comparison) section 'Performance comparison.'
-As written above, this is still under investigation.

 ## Known Quality Issues and Suggestions for Improvement

-### Data manipulation
+### Data manipulation and performance
 Data manipulation to bit form is quite naive due to lack of experience.
-This affects the efficiency of the compression ratio.
-With more experience with bit-transformation the compression ratio could most likely be significantly improved.
-Also data fetch and write time could be improved
+This might affect the efficiency of the compression ratio.
+With more experience with bit-transformation the compression ratio could perhaps be improved.
+Also data fetch and write times could be improved.

+Additionally Python most likely is not the optimal language for performance efficiency.
+For instance traversing the Huffman tree objects might take more time on Python than it would on a more efficient language.

 ### Limited character support
 Currently only printable ASCII-charcters are supported: